Ciaran1981/geospatial-learn/docs/quickstart.rst

 Training and model creation
 ---------------------------

-The following code uses the learning module to read in training from a shapefile and associated raster, then exhaustively grid search the model based on a default range of parameters.
+The following simple example uses the learning module to read in training from a shapefile and associated raster, then exhaustively grid search the model based on a default range of parameters.
 It is also possible to pass sklearn parameteter dicts to the create_model function.

-Bear in mind a large amount of training data and a lot of paramter combinations results in many model fits!
+Bear in mind a large amount of training data and a lot of paramter combinations results in many model fits and lengthy grid search time!

 .. code-block:: python